 4. Hospitality by clean toilets

 Toilets are a symbol of Japan’s hospitality culture.
 Public toilets have been redesigned with using high-tech toilets in many places including Airports, Train stations, Department stores, Shopping-malls, Highway rest-areas, and Parks.
+The next picture shows clean mens toilet in the Umihotal, an artificial island in Tokyo Bay.
+Users can see the sea during their jobs.

 It is common that there should be clean toilets at public places.
 I hope that many visitors find it comfortable to use toilets in Japan.